C. P. Trussell: Personal life

 In 1923 Peck married Beatrice Wilkins Tait, the daughter of veteran political leader Galen L. Tait, a tax lawyer and government official who guided Maryland's Republican Party as state chairman.
 The couple had two sons, Charles Tait and Galen Douglas, who in time also became journalists, the third set of Trussell brothers to do so.

-In addition to receiving the Pulitzer Prize, Trussell was a life member of the Sigma Delta Chi journalistic fraternity, a governor of the National Press Club, a member of the White House Correspondents Association and a member of the Gridiron Club, a journalists group known for good naturedly lampooning government figures at a white-tie dinner where the U.S. President makes a command performance.
+In addition to receiving the Pulitzer Prize, Trussell was a life member of the Sigma Delta Chi journalistic fraternity, a governor of the National Press Club, and a member of the White House Correspondents Association.
+He was also a member of the Gridiron Club, a journalists group known for lampooning government figures at a white-tie dinner where the U.S. President makes a command performance.

 In later years, Trussell walked with a cane and, being a lifelong smoker, suffered breathing difficulties.
 After Peck retired from the Times, Arthur Krock, former bureau chief and its elder statesman, wrote: "Peck's subjects have been human beings.
 But he has reported their activities with a monastic objectivity which resists the pressure of personal convictions as strong as those held by any man.
 Hence he has fulfilled the highest obligation of the responsibility imposed on the American press by its constitutional guarantee of freedom ...
 This was the heritage he left to his profession and to The New York Times."